Rebecca Wagner, 2021

 Her main current research interests are in the area of Women, Peace and Security; The Sustainable Development Goals; Human Security; Mediterranean and Middle Eastern Security; Sahel; EU Affairs; European Security and Defence and US Foreign Affairs.

 Karoliina Rajala is an Associate Research Fellow at the OSCE Academy and an independent researcher.
-She also works as a freelance journalist, writing primarily on the EU, Russia and Central Asia, and heads the webzine of JEF-Finland.
-Karoliina has obtained a BSc degree in Economics and Business Administration from the Turku School of Economics where she is currently enrolled in a MSc program in the same subject area.
-As a part of her degree, she is completing specialization studies at the Master’s School in Russian and Eastern European Studies at the Aleksanteri Institute.
-Previously Karoliina has worked as a research assistant at the Ministry of Defence of Finland and accumulated experience from the European External Action Service, two missions of the Ministry for Foreign Affairs of Finland as well as Carnegie Europe.
+She also works as a freelance journalist, writing primarily on the EU, Russia and Central Asia.
+Karoliina has obtained a MSc degree in Economics and Business Administration from the Turku School of Economics and is currently carrying out postgraduate studies at the College of Europe in Natolin where she focuses on the EU’s external relations.
+Previously, Karoliina has worked as a research assistant at the Ministry of Defence of Finland and accumulated experience from the European External Action Service, two missions of the Ministry for Foreign Affairs of Finland as well as Carnegie Europe.
 Karoliina’s research interests focus primarily on the Russian military industry as well as environmental cooperation in Russia.